KLN (company): United Kingdom

 KLN commenced European freight forwarding operations in the United Kingdom in 2002, by acquiring an initial equity interest in Kerry Logistics (UK) (previously named "Trident International Limited").
 In 2013, KLN acquired the remaining equity interest, making Kerry Logistics (UK) a wholly owned subsidiary of KLN.

-Indev Logistics, India
+India

 On 13 April 2016, Kerry Logistics announced the acquisition of a 50% stake in Indev Logistics Pvt.
 Ltd. (Indev), a Chennai-based logistics company.
 The stake value is estimated to be around Rs 1,000 crore.
 By 2018, the company is also planning to list in the Indian markets.
 Once this investment plan takes effect, Indev will be rebranded as Kerry-INDEV, in line with Kerry's ambition to becoming a major pan-Indian logistics company with an India focus.